natalie-kate/music_to_my_ears/README.md

    ### Strategy
    - User goals
-     * As a user I want help keeping track of my books.
+     * As a user I want to be able to by Vinyls.
-     * As a user I want to save my money and time by not buying books I already own or have read.
+     * As a user I want an attractive easy to use site.

    - Site owner/ business goals
      * As the site owner I want my site to be responsive to different screen sizes.
      * As the site owner I want my site to be accessible to my visitors.
-     * As the site owner I want to build up media presence, to ultimately build up users so that I can earn money from affiliate links.
+     * As the site owner I want to build up media presence, to ultimately build up customers.
-     * Ultimately though I want to use the application to track my own books.

    ### User Stories